Protests against early modern witch trials

 Throughout the era of the European witch trials in the Early Modern period, from the 15th to the 18th century, there were protests against both the belief in witches and the trials.
-Even those protestors who believed in witchcraft were typically sceptical about its actual occurrence.
+Even those protestors who believed in witchcraft were typically skeptical about its actual occurrence.

 Forms of protest

 Legal

 Various objections to the witch hunts were raised on the basis of their abuses of the law.
 Andrea Alciato (1515) and Johann Weyer (1563) both objected that torture could lead to false confessions.
 Johann Georg Gödelmann (1591) objected to legal abuses and improper methods of trial, while Friedrich Spee (1631) argued that there was no empirical evidence for allegations of witchcraft, even self-confessed.
 In 1635 the Roman Inquisition acknowledged that "the Inquisition has found scarcely one trial conducted legally".
 In the middle of the 17th century, the difficulty in proving witchcraft according to legal process contributed to the councilors of Rothenburg ob der Tauber (German), following advice to treat witchcraft cases with caution.
 In 1652 jurist Georg Christoph Walther advised the Rothenburg council in the case of two women accused of witchcraft, insisting that unless the women could be found guilty by proper due legal procedure they should be released without punishment.